How do they do it?

 When a blogger has established themselves as a very good writer, a subject matter expert, and they’ve grown a sizeable following, other bloggers may pay them to guest blog.
 Basically, they get paid to write blog content as a guest writer on another person or company’s blog.

 People are willing to pay for guest blogging services for a few different reasons.
 First, it’s likely that the guest blogger’s audience will read and share the blog as well.
 This automatically increases the size of the audience and engagement.
 If the blogger is very well known, they can promote the post on social media and drive traffic that way as well.

 There’s no solid data on the earning potential for bloggers or other online personalities.
-There’s simply too many factors to make predictions in this area.
-It’s safe to say that small portion of bloggers, youtubers, and other online personalities make a significant of money, some earn a living, some supplement their income, and others struggle to make money at all.
+There are simply too many factors to make predictions in this area.
+It’s safe to say that a small portion of bloggers, YouTubers, and other online personalities make a significant of money; some earn a living, some supplement their income, and others struggle to make money at all.
 Those who wish to make money online through affiliate marketing and other programs certainly have their options.
 It’s simply a matter of picking the best one.